my diamond-shape logo; quite minimalisitic. Liam Collod

 • collect all file paths in the source directory and ignore some paths using the .siteignore files.

-• read and convert rst file as pages
+• read and convert markdown file as pages

 • collect shelves